JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 Wednesday, July 12 - Friday, July 14: Rafting on the fluffy Merced River just outside of Yosemite National Park -- with a visit to Yosemite park on Thursday evening!
 What a time!

 This includes all camping, food, and transportation costs for the week for the participant.
+A partial scholarship may be available based on need.

 To register or discuss this special camp, call or email us.